Staying Healthy Before, During and After Pregnancy

 • Nonstress test to electronically track the baby’s heart rate and movements.

-• Other tests that may be needed based on your own health and family health record.
-That can include checking for high blood sugar levels, which could be a sign of gestational diabetes.
+Other tests may be needed based on your own health and family health history.
+That can include checking for high blood sugar levels, which could be a sign of gestational diabetesleaving site icon

 After the Baby Comes: Mom’s Mental and Physical Health